 However, while the idea of an uncontested divorce sounds straightforward, complications frequently arise.

 Both spouses need to be on at least semi-cordial terms throughout.
 This requires the ability to work together to reach mutually agreed-upon resolutions, which is often easier said than done.

 In an uncontested divorce, you still have to resolve all the usual issues.
 You split all the marital assets and debts, settle on spousal support, and establish a custody plan and child support if you have kids.

 As often happens, children complicate the process.
-In some instances, even if the parents agree upon a parenting plan, the court likes to takes a closer look.
-They want to make sure the plan is fair, child support payments are adequate, and that it truly represents the child’s best interests.
+Sometimes, even if the parents agree upon a parenting plan, the court likes to take a closer look.
+They want to make sure the plan is fair, child support payments are adequate, and that it genuinely represents the child’s best interests.